touchlab/SKIE/README.md

 The limit can be explicitly configured using the `DefaultArgumentInterop.MaximumDefaultArgumentCount` key/annotation (see section about Configuration).

-Note that both of the above-mentioned problems might be mitigated in the future versions of SKIE.
+Note that all of the above-mentioned problems might be mitigated in the future versions of SKIE.

 ## Configuration